yunguan-wang/SPROD/README.md

 Sometimes the ST dataset does not have a matching image, such as those from the Slide-Seq platform and a Visium dataset without high-resolution image.
 In this case, Sprod will apply soft clustering on the spots based on gene expression and will use the cluster identities/probabilities as the input features for denoising, which we call pseudo-image features.
 Sprod does this through calling the [make_pseudo_img](https://github.com/yunguan-wang/SPROD/blob/master/sprod/pseudo_image_gen.py#L71) function.

 ### Handling very big spatial dataset
 Sprod works well with datasets of thousands of sequencing spots/beads.
 However, for large datasets with tens of thousands of spots/beads, special operations must be performed so that Sprod can run smoothly.
 Srpod employs a splitting-stitching scheme to facilitate large dataset processing.
 Each Slide-seq dataset is randomly (not dependent on spatial location) divided into n (10 by default) equal-sized subsets, and this process is repeated b (10 by default) times.
 Then, Sprod denoising is performed on each of the n * b subsets and the denoised results are concatenated.
 Each spot is exactly denoised b times, and the concatenated denoised data from the n sampling batches are averaged so that the randomness resulting from the sub-sampling procedure is averaged out.
-In the mode of "patches", the computational time is linearly relative to the number of sequncing spots/cells.
+In the `batch` mode, the computational time is linearly proportional to the total number of sequncing spots/cells.

 <img src = "https://github.com/yunguan-wang/SPROD/blob/QBRC_SS/img/TimexSpots.png" height="450" width="500">